-Controversies over the construction of local mosques; the arrests of would-be domestic terrorists; the growing anti-sharia (Islamic law) movement; court cases against Muslim charities.
+Controversies over the construction of – and attacks on – local mosques; the arrests of would-be domestic terrorists; anti-Muslim hate crimes; Muslim refugees.
 The topics are many and complex.

 For local reporters, that is both a challenge and an opportunity: A challenge, because in this age of newsroom cutbacks, religion reporters – and other specialists – have become an endangered species; an opportunity because within America’s Muslim communities there is a plethora of untold stories.